Using workflows

 - The title of the workflow is pre-set in the template.
 Enter a standardised Subtitle in the top right-hand corner to identify the workflow.

-- To document a workflow digitally, go to the
+- Document a workflow digitally by going to the

 - Follow the specified workflow flow